Hula Popper Must-Have Effortless Topwater Lure

 Working the lure along cover

-Topwater fishing is often more effective when you cast parallel to cover rather than straight at it.
+Topwater fishing is often more effective when you cast parallel to cover rather than directly at it.
 This keeps the lure in the strike zone longer and gives fish more opportunity to intercept it.
 Along weed lines, dock edges, and shoreline brush, a parallel cast can be especially productive.

 Matching Retrieval to Conditions